Skip to content

 If conditions are met, you may be entitled under the Family Law Act to spousal support and/or child support at the end of the common law relationship.
 The Act treats married and unmarried spouses similarly with respect to such support payments.

-With respect to parental rights, the Act also treats married and unmarried couples similarly.
-Thus, the same laws and standards apply to issues of guardianship, parenting arrangements and child access, and couples living in common law relationships have rights similar to their married counterparts.
+The Act also treats married and unmarried couples similarly with respect to parental rights.
+Thus, the same laws and standards apply to issues of guardianship, parenting arrangements, and child access, and couples living in common law relationships have rights similar to their married counterparts.

 Once again, the experienced lawyers at Spectrum Family Law will be able to offer accurate and expert counsel on your rights.